mhchen124/sdc-nd/README-Object Detection in UE.md

 Faster RCNN architecture can be depicted as follow (courtesy of Neeraj Krishna):
 <img width="710" alt="Faster Rcnn Architecture" src="https://user-images.githubusercontent.com/1509571/227423012-cc418644-174c-4369-9869-e9a7a0aa75a5.png">

-The Faster RCNN is a 2-stage architecture, where the first stage is to propose a number of candidate object region (with different sizes and aspect ratios), and the second stage has two sibling fully connected layers - one for classifying whether the region box contains the object or not, and the other regress on the bonding box coordinates to get the best-fit bonding box for the object.
-It excel in the performance speed (suitable for real-time object detection applications), and the major gain of the speed comes from the idea of sharing the CNN engine which is used both for region proposal and region classification - so that wights does not need to incur heavy repetitive computations.
+The Faster RCNN is a 2-stage architecture, and the first stage is to propose a number of candidate object regions where objects are most likely exist.
+The Faster RCNN processes the input image via a normal CNN to generate feature maps, and based on the feature maps it produces "anchor" boxes (k boxes with different sizes and aspect ratios), predict the score for each box w.r.t. the ground truth box, and then use NMS to pick the best box to propose.
+The second stage it uses two sibling FC layers - one for classifying whether the region box contains the object or not, and the other regress on the bonding box coordinates to get the best-fit bonding box for the object.
+This architecture excels in the performance speed (suitable for real-time object detection applications), and the major gain of the speed comes from the idea of sharing the CNN engine which is used both for region proposal and region classification - so that wights does not need to incur heavy repetitive computations.
+It is a widely used architecture for high-performance object detection tasks.